Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Private/Public Open Space Acquisition

 This money is available for cost-share land acquisitions with private organizations.
 The cost-share arrangement entails 75% of the acquisition costs coming from REAP and the other 25% coming from private contributions.
-This program provides an excellent opportunity for private conservation organizations to help the DNR achieve open space protection goals.
 The DNR owns and manages the property that is jointly purchased.
 The DNR administers the private/public open space acquisition program.
 Get more information about Private/Public Open Space grants.

 Conservation Education Program (CEP)